The Slanted Edge Method

 In the Beginning there was Frans

-I was first introduced to the slanted edge method by Frans van den Bergh, author of excellent open source MTF Mapper, used extensively in these pages to produce linear spatial resolution curves from raw data.
+I was introduced to the slanted edge method by Frans van den Bergh, author of reference, open-source MTF Mapper, used extensively in these pages to produce linear spatial resolution curves from raw data.
 I highly recommend Frans’ program, documentation and blog.

 I will assume that you know that the Modulation Transfer Function (MTF) represents the Spatial Frequency Response of a linear, space invariant imaging system that can be obtained by taking the magnitude (modulus) of the Fourier Transform of the system’s impulse response otherwise known as its Point Spread Function (PSF).
 It allows us to determine a system’s ‘sharpness’ performance at all spatial frequencies in one go.

 The terms MTF (Modulation Transfer Function) and SFR (Spatial Frequency Response) are often used interchangeably in photography.
-They both refer to the expected Michelson Contrast at the given linear spatial frequency, so in a way in imaging they can also be considered a Contrast Transfer Function.
+They both refer to the expected Michelson Contrast at the given linear spatial frequency so in a way in imaging they can also be considered a Contrast Transfer Function, as explained in a dedicated article.

 Point to Line to Edge